-Strands
+Description of Strands

-Learning Progressions
+Progressions of Core Concepts

-The Kindergarten through grade 12 content standards in this framework are organized by grade span: Kindergarten to grade 2, grade 3 to grade 5, grade 6 to grade 8, and grade 9 to grade 12.
+The Kindergarten through grade 12 DLCS standards are organized by grade span: Kindergarten to grade 2, grade 3 to grade 5, grade 6 to grade 8, and grade 9 to grade 12.
 Within each grade span, standards are grouped into four strands: Computing and Society, Digital Tools and Collaboration, Computing Systems, and Computational Thinking.
 Each strand is further subdivided into topics comprised of related standards.
-Standards define performance expectations and what students should know and be able to do.
-Standards from different strands or topics may sometimes be closely related.
+DLCS practices are integrated throughout the standards and help define performance expectations that specify what students should know and be able to do.

 Computing and Society (CAS)

 Computing impacts all people and has global consequences on such things as communications, assistive technology, social networking, and the economy.
-Computing innovations are valued by society.
+Society values many different computing innovations.
 Computing is a key component of many professions and the content of digital media influences all citizens and society.
 Global disparities in access to the Internet, media, and devices may lead to an imbalance in equity and power.
 Principles of privacy, ethics, security, and copyright law influence digital safety and security, as well as interpersonal and societal relations.

 Safety and Security: Responsible citizens in the modern world apply principles of personal privacy and network security to the use of computing systems, software, the Internet, media, and data.